newlandsvalley/tunebank-node/DIFFERENCES.md

 Tunebank-node merely requires an ABC file to be uploaded in string format whereas Musicrest required it to be sent as form-url-encoded using the tag `abc`.

+## Uniqueness of User Passwords

+Musicrest mistakenly allows multiple occurrences of an email address attached to different user names.
+This is fixed in tunebank-node.
+Migration will simply pick the first and skip the rest.

+## Forgot User Name and Forgot Password

+Musicrest does not have these features but this is corrected in tunebank-node.

 ## All other POST requests

 Tunebank-node requires the body of all other POST requests to be in JSON formay whereas Musicrest required a form-url-encoded body.